-The Delivery Group of the Ministry for Culture and Heritage is developing a series of print and digital projects to commemorate the centenary of the First World War in 2014-19.
-At the moment we are working on a major web project and a series of books exploring the impact of the war on New Zealand society during and after the conflict.
-Further projects will be developed over the coming years.
+The Delivery Group of Manatū Taonga - Ministry for Culture and Heritage developed a series of print and digital projects to commemorate the centenary of the First World War in 2014-19, including web projects and a series of books exploring the impact of the war on New Zealand society during and after the conflict.

 Centenary history programme in print and online

-The Ministry, Massey University, the New Zealand Defence Force and the Royal New Zealand Returned and Services’ Association are jointly producing a series of authoritative histories on New Zealand and the First World War.
+The Ministry, Massey University, the New Zealand Defence Force and the Royal New Zealand Returned and Services’ Association jointly produced a series of authoritative histories on New Zealand and the First World War.

-The books in the Centenary History Programme will cover the major campaigns in Europe and the Middle East, New Zealanders’ contributions in the air and at sea, the experiences of soldiers at the front and civilians at home, the Māori war effort, and the war’s impact and legacy.
-Leading New Zealand historians are working on the first books in the series, which will appear between 2013 and 2019.
+The books in the Centenary History Programme covered the major campaigns in Europe and the Middle East, New Zealanders’ contributions in the air, the experiences of soldiers at the front, the Māori war effort, and the war’s impact and legacy.
+Leading New Zealand historians worked on the first books in the series, which appeared between 2013 and 2019.